GSA/plainlanguage.gov/_pages/law/background/memo-guidelines.md

 ### How do I write in "plain language"?

-If you use the techniques in _Writing User-Friendly Documents_, a handbook available on the Internet at www.plainlanguage.gov, you will meet the President's expectations for "plain language."
+If you use the techniques in _Writing User-Friendly Documents_, a handbook available on the Internet at plainlanguage.gov, you will meet the President's expectations for "plain language."

 In general:

 - Organize your material to serve the needs of your reader.
-- Write sentences in the active voice and use "you" and other pronouns.-- Use common, everyday words in short sentences.
+- Write sentences in the active voice and use "you" and other pronouns.
+Use common, everyday words in short sentences.
 - Use easy-to-read design features like lists, tables, graphics, and "white space."
 - Write short sentences and sections.

-### What are "common, everyday words"?
+### What are common, everyday words?

 Common, everyday words are words and phrases your average reader is familiar with and likely to prefer over legalistic or bureaucratic terms.
 For example:

-#### Compare this:
+#### Compare this

 > When the process of freeing a vehicle that has been stuck results in ruts or holes, the operator will fill the rut or hole created by such activity before removing the vehicle from the immediate area.

-#### To this:
+#### To this

 > If you make a hole while freeing a stuck vehicle, you must fill the hole before you drive away.

-There is a specific list of everyday words that you should substitute for legalistic or bureaucratic terms on the plainlanguage.gov web page in the reference library. [now in [How to>Word suggestions](../wordsuggestions/index.cfm).]
+There is a [specific list of everyday words](#) that you should substitute for legalistic or bureaucratic terms on the plainlanguage.gov web page in the reference library.

 ### Doesn't plain language "dumb down" important government communications?
 Won't I lose the precision I need to enforce the law?